 - 1.3 Getting to Dubrovnik

 Exploring Dubrovnik one of the most pleasant experiences you can have.
-Obviously spending more than a day would be better, as you enter into the magical world of this Old fortified city.
+Obviously spending more than a day would be better, as you enter into the magical world of this Old fortified city, a Unesco site.
 We considered this a reconnaissance mission and have every in tension to return and see a lot more.
 The nature of cruise ships, and this is our first cruise, is that you get a taster of some of the most beautiful places around.
 It was quite surprising what we did fit into one day however.
 There are also some amazing day trips you can do from Dubrovnik and you can read about some here.

 For Game of Thrones fans, you will know that Dubrovnik was the main filming location in Croatia for King’s Landing, a fictional city in Game of Thrones.
 You will find many tours to take you to specific locations.